 Traveling alone is a possibility.

 It is so fun and rewarding to have a good travel companion.
-Just make sure you guys click more than clash before hitting the road.
+Just make sure you guys click before hitting the road.

 What about you?
-In what ways, you avoid discussions and problems with family and friends while on the road?
+In what ways, you avoid discussions and problems when traveling with family and friends?
 Let me know in the comments section below.